Skyway666/Unity-Multiplayer-Game/README.md

 - Functional UI -> DONE
 - Wait for two players to be connected before starting the match -> DONE
 - Particles and sounds -> DONE

-- Fix shity input thing -> PUT EVENT SYSTEM BACK AT SOME POINT
+- Fix shity input thing -> DONE

+- Make Functinal UI for matchmaking and exiting game

 Optional: